 Bangladesh's roads among worst in Asia

-Bangladesh’s roads are among the worst in Asia, DataLeads say in a recent infograph published based on an opinion survey of the World Economic Forum.
+Bangladesh's roads are among the worst in Asia, according to DataLeads in a recent infograph published based on an opinion survey by the World Economic Forum.

-It ranked at 113 among the Asian countries for road quality, only ahead of Nepal, ranked worst for lack of resources and hilly terrain posing a major barrier to development.
+It ranked 113th among Asian countries for road quality, only ahead of Nepal who ranked last for lack of resources, and hilly terrain posing a major barrier to development.

-Singapore is ranked at the top in Asia and second globally in terms of road infrastructure in the country.
-It is followed by Japan and Taiwan which have equally well-maintained roads ranked 5 and 11 respectively.
-South Korea and Malaysia ranked 14 and 20 respectively also figure in the countries with best roads in Asia.
+Singapore is ranked first in Asia, and second globally, in terms of road infrastructure.
+It is followed by Japan and Taiwan, who have equally well-maintained roads, ranked fifth and 11th.
+South Korea and Malaysia ranked 14th and 20th amongst countries with best roads in Asia.

-China is ranked 39 in the world.
-It has good roads owing to the rising economy and growing development.
-China has the longest highway in the world stretching 85,000 kilo metres.
-Brunei and Sri Lanka rank better than other south Asian countries.
-The condition of Indian roads is getting better with the country ranked 51, ahead of Thailand and Pakistan at 60 and 77 respectively.
+China is ranked 39th globally.
+Its good roads owe to the rising economy and growing development.
+China has the longest highway in the world stretching 85,000 kilometres.
+Brunei and Sri Lanka ranked better than other South Asian countries.
+The condition of Indian roads is improving, with the country ranked 51st, ahead of Thailand and Pakistan at 60 and 77.

-Bhutan ranked 80 needs to develop the road infrastructure by leaps and bounds.
-It is followed by Vietnam and Laos that have also not invested much in developing road infrastructure to make travelling easy around the country.
+Bhutan ranked 80th, with the need to develop the road infrastructure by leaps and bounds.
+It is followed by Vietnam and Laos, who have also not invested much in developing road infrastructure to make travelling around the country easier.

-Cambodia ranked 93 has sporadic road development in both rural and urban areas.
-Philippines’ roads are less developed compared to other East Asian countries.
+Cambodia, ranking 93rd, has sporadic road development in both rural and urban areas.
+Philippines' roads are less developed compared to other East Asian countries.
 It is followed by Mongolia at 109 and Bangladesh at 113.
-Nepal has the worst road in Asia.